The window for letters of inquiry opens on September 16th and closes on December 6, 2019.

 - Confirm identifying information about the collaborating lead artist and nonprofit partners.

-- Write a letter of inquiry up to 10,500 characters (including spaces) per the guidelines above.
+- Write a letter of inquiry up to 10,500 characters (including spaces) per the guidelines below.
 Though we call it a letter, in fact it’s a narrative discussion of your project idea.
 Don’t worry about including an inside address or salutation.

 - Provide a summary project budget in the form provided.